giantswarm/docs/src/content/overview/architecture/_index.md

 ## Automatic cluster management

 Based on `Cluster API` and other operators, the Giant Swarm platform provides automated provisioning, scaling, (planned) upgrading and deletion of clusters, reducing the operational burden on your team.
 The platform ensures clusters are always running optimally and securely, allowing developers to focus on building and deploying applications without worrying about underlying infrastructure management.
 In addition, special capabilities such as private clusters and routing are possible, allowing you to integrate the platform in your existing networks.
+Check all the information on [cluster management]({{< relref "/tutorials/fleet-management/cluster-management" >}}) section.

 ## Cluster scaling

 One of the key features of the Giant Swarm platform is the ability to scale clusters automatically.
 It allows for dynamic adjustment of resources based on demand, supporting both horizontal and vertical scaling, ensuring applications have the necessary resources to handle varying workloads.
 By automating the scaling process, the platform helps maintain performance and reliability while optimizing resource utilization and cost.
+Learn how to configure [cluster scaling]({{< relref "/tutorials/fleet-management/cluster-management/cluster-scaling" >}}).

 ## Cloud resources provisioning